D-coder22/Hello-World/README.md

 # Hello-World

-This is something I made for fun, it has samples of different Programming Languages I've learned over the years, in the traditional form of a **Hello World**.
+This is something I made for fun, it has samples of different Programming/Scripting Languages I've learned over the years, in the traditional form of a **Hello World**.
 Might add more such files in the future.

 ## Java